rust-lang/rfcs/text/0000-scoped-impl-trait-for-type.md

 then in another crate

 - if `Debug` is used on an instance of `Type<T>`, then this instance may *not* be transmuted to one where `T: Debug` uses a different implementation and have `Debug` used on it again then and
-- if `Type<usize>::method()` is used on an instance of `Type<usize>`, then that instance may not be transmuted (and used) to or from any other variant, including ones that only differ by captured implementations, because `method` has observed the *exact* type parameter through its constraints.
+- if `Type<usize>::method()` is used on an instance of `Type<usize>`, then that instance may not be transmuted (and used) to or from any other variant, including ones that only differ by captured *implementation environment*, because `method` has observed the *exact* type parameter through its constraints.

 (In short: Don't use external-to-your-code implementations with the instance in any combination that couldn't have been done without transmuting the instance, pretending implementations can only observe the type identity according to their bounds.)